“Insanity is doing the same thing over and over and expecting different results.” -Albert Einstein

 As bad actors constantly change their attack vectors and approaches, the data on fraud changes as well.
 Ideally, that fraud data should all be put to collective use to improve how we construct identity management systems.
 The problem, however, is that that data doesn’t get shared with the proper fraud decision makers, and prevents the future-proofing of identity management approaches.

 As companies, states, and federal agencies get smarter about fraud by improving how they detect and manage it, that knowledge needs to be networked and shared, albeit judiciously, so that all organizations with a vested interest in eliminating fraud can apply this knowledge to current trends and changes.
 There are a variety of ways in which this can be accomplished, but the first step is to put an end to behaviors that have proven to be ineffective.
 The goal of identity management should be to accurately verify identities in a way that reduces fraud, yet doesn’t negatively impact the consumer experience.

 National Identity Management Day is an important reminder that raises awareness among business leaders and technologists, and we applaud the efforts of those who are trying to solve the complex challenges of identity-related issues.
 We at Socure know that it will take a network of the willing to win the fight, and it starts by making identity management an always-on priority.
 Learn more about our identity management solutions and our commitment to helping government agencies and financial institutions streamline identity verifications and program integrity with the most accurate and inclusive identity platform on the market.

-Jordan Burris is the Senior Director for Product Market Strategy - Public Sector at Socure.
+Jordan Burris is the Vice President of Strategy - Public Sector at Socure.
 In this role, he partners with government leaders to develop and scale Socure's public sector offerings for identity verification and fraud detection.
 This includes leading efforts to promote and evangelize industry leading concepts in digital identity inclusion and fairness.